core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### LWM2M Update Endpoint Registration {#lwm2m-regupdate}

-An LWM2M Registration update proceeds as described in {{update}}, and adds some optional parameter updates:
+The LwM2M update is really very similar to the registration update as described in {{update}}, with the only difference that there are more parameters defined and available.
+All the parameters listed in that section are also available with the initial registration but are all optional:

 ~~~~